-Coastal Carolina University, located ten miles west of the City, offers 54 baccalaureate degree programs and six master's degree programs.
-Approximately 8,700 students from 46 states and 43 countries are enrolled at Coastal Carolina.
+Coastal Carolina University, located ten miles west of the City, offers 55 baccalaureate degree programs and seven master's degree programs.
+Over 9,000 students from across the country and the world are enrolled at Coastal Carolina.
 Coastal Carolina is fully accredited by the Southern Association of Colleges and Schools.

-Horry-Georgetown Technical College is a comprehensive commuter college with three campus locations which serve more than 10,000 students annually.
+Horry-Georgetown Technical College is a comprehensive commuter college with three campus locations which serve more than 7,750 students annually.
 The College offers 70 associate degrees, diplomas and certificates in the areas of Arts and Science, as well as a varied technical and business curriculum whose credits are transferable to baccalaureate degree programs at many major colleges and universities.
-The continuing education curriculum at the College enrolls more than 18,000 people each year and maintains an intensive on-site industrial training program which serves several businesses and industries annually.
+The continuing education curriculum at the College enrolls more than 8,000 people each year and maintains an intensive on-site industrial training program which serves several businesses and industries annually.
 The College is one of 16 technical colleges and technical education centers making up the South Carolina Technical Education System and is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.